JingbinLiu/Hello_world/README.md

 What I've learned:

 Step 1.
-Create a Repository
+Create a Repository (We can simply commit changes on the master.)

 Step 2.
 Create a Branch